Low-Degree Multicalibration: The Complexity of Low-Degree Multicalibration

-By definition, this means that $f_t$ is $(\mC,\mW,\alpha)$-multicalibrated. \end{proof} Next, we argue that the number of iterations that the algorithm ever runs for is bounded polynomially in $l$ and $1/\alpha$. \begin{lemma} Algorithm~\ref{alg:wmc} returns $f_T$ after $T \le l/\alpha^2$ iterations. \end{lemma} \begin{proof} The iteration complexity follows by a potential argument.
+Next, we argue that the number of iterations that the algorithm ever runs for is bounded polynomially in $l$ and $1/\alpha$. \begin{lemma} With step-size $\eta = \alpha/2l$, Algorithm~\ref{alg:wmc} returns $f_T$ after $T \le 8l/\alpha^2$ iterations. \end{lemma} \begin{proof} The bound on the number of iterations follows by a potential argument.
 Using the expected squared error as a potential function, we lower bound the progress at each iteration.
 Specifically, we use the following potential function,

-By the assumption that $\fs:\X \to [0,1]^l$ and our choice of $f_0(\x)_i = 1/2$ for all $i \in [l]$, the initial potential value is at most $\phi(f_0) \le l/4$.
+By the assumption that $\fs:\X \to \Delta_l$ and our choice of $f_0(\x)_i = 1/l$ for all $i \in [l]$, the initial potential value is at most $\phi(f_0) \le 2$.

 Consider the change in potential after the $t$th update.